VCCT-PROG7312-2025-G3/MuniServicesApp.ST10226298/README.md

 bin\Debug\MuniServicesApp.exe
 ```

-## How to Use the App 📱
+## How to Use the App

 ### Main Menu
-- Click "🚨 Report Issues" to report a problem
+- Click "Report Issues" to report a problem
 - Other options are disabled for now (coming soon!)

 ### Reporting Issues
 1. **Location**: Tell us where the problem is
 2. **Category**: Pick from options like:
-   - Potholes & Road Issues 🛣️
+   - Potholes & Road Issues
-   - Water Problems 💧
+   - Water Problems
-   - Electricity Issues ⚡
+   - Electricity Issues
-   - Garbage Collection 🗑️
+   - Garbage Collection 🗑
-   - And more!

 3. **Description**: Write all the details about the issue
 4. **Attach Files**: Add photos or documents (optional)
 5. **Submit**: Hit the big green button and watch the progress bar!

 ### File Attachments
-- Click "📎 Add Files" to attach images or documents
+- Click " Add Files" to attach images or documents
 - Supports all file types (images, PDFs, Word docs, etc.)
 - Select multiple files at once
-- Remove files by selecting them and clicking "🗑️ Remove"
+- Remove files by selecting them and clicking " Remove"

-## Project Structure 📁
+## Project Structure

 ```
 MuniServicesApp/